Skip Navigation

 Methods

-We conducted a retrospective cohort study using the medical records of 326 people living with HIV (PLHIV) aged 18 years or older who initiated ART at a tertiary hospital between January 2018 and December 2022.
+We conducted a retrospective cohort study using the medical records of 326 people living with human immunodeficiency virus (PLHIV) aged 18 years or older who initiated ART at a tertiary hospital between January 2018 and December 2022.
 We employed Cox regression models to estimate survival and identify mortality predictors, considering variables with p-values less than 0.05 as statistically significant.

 Results